dannsam/xenko-docs/manual/physics/script-a-trigger.md

 4. In the **Property grid**, expand the **Static Collider component** to view its properties.

-5. Check the **Is Trigger** checkbox.
+5. Select the **Is Trigger** checkbox.

     ![Check 'Is trigger'](media/physics-tutorials-create-a-trigger-is-trigger-checkbox.png)

-    This makes the object a trigger.
-Objects can pass through the collider, but are still detected in the code.
+    This makes the collider a trigger.
+This means objects can pass through it, but are still detected in the code.

 6. We need to give the trigger a shape.
 Next to **Collider Shapes**, click the **green plus icon** and select **Box**.

     ![Add collider shape](media/physics-tutorials-create-a-trigger-add-box-shape-to-a-trigger.png)

-    This creates a box-shaped trigger in the scene.
+    This gives the trigger a box shape.

     ![Added trigger](media/physics-tutorials-added-trigger-area.png)